Alan-Chen99/scheme-lsp-server/README.md

 before of after opening the first file) it should work properly.

 I experimented with a couple of workarounds for this, but was not 100% satisfied by the result.
-One idea was to simply compile/import every single file found in a project that contains a library definition.
+One idea is to simply compile/import every single file found in a project that contains a library definition.
 But this would bloat the run-time, and in my experiments lead to weird behavior on some large projects.

-Ideally we would like to keep track which source files belong to which library definition, but I'm not sure what's the best way to achieve this.
+Another workaround is to scan files and parse them statically, but this has some problems (see below).

 ### [CHICKEN] Slow startup on large projects